DilanRamirez/video-game-DilanRamirez-msp430/game/README.md

 won, click the reset button to start playing again.
 The move left and move right velocity is faster than the other moves to make it easier.

-## Improvements
-The game works great.
-However, there are a few bugs in the game.
-For example, sometimes it does not detect that there is a collision between the bars and the blue square.
-The losing screen and winning screen shows the bars and the blue square even if the game stops.

-The board has four buttons.
-These buttons are used to move the little square.

 ## Libraries
 Several libraries are provided.
 They can be installed by the default production of Makefile in the